excellarateinc/voyage-api-dotnet/DATABASE.md

 ### Names
 1. Column names should be descriptive
 2. Column names should avoid abbreviations
+3. Column names should not contain underscores

 ### Data Types
-Columns should try to adhere to a standard set of data types based off of their content content.
+Columns should try to adhere to a standard set of data types based on their content.

 |Primitive Type | Column Data Type | Additional Information
 |:----|:----|:----|